Measurement services are available in Stresstech laboratories or on-site for customer convenience.

 - Information about the instrument and parameters used to perform your measurements

-Stresstech can provide measurement services using X-ray diffraction, Barkhausen noise analysis, and ESPI hole drilling
+Stresstech can provide measurement services using X-ray diffraction, Barkhausen noise analysis, and ESPI hole drilling:

 - X-ray diffraction is used for measuring residual stresses and retained austenite in crystalline materials and retained austenite content in steel.
-Whether in the lab, factory, or field, X-ray diffraction equipment is applicable for parts of all shapes, sizes, and composition.
+Whether in the lab, factory, or field, X-ray diffraction equipment is applicable for parts of all shapes, sizes, and compositions.